TBC Classic Fire Mage Guide

 Welcome to our Fire Mage guide for TBC Classic, tailored for PvE content.
 Here, you will learn how all you need to know to play Fire Mage proficiently.
 Click the links below to navigate the guide or read this page for a short introduction.

 Mages have three very well balanced PvE talent trees.
 This guide will deal with the Fire talents.
 If you wish to learn more about the other specs, try our Arcane and Frost guides.
 Each Mage spec has their own strengths and weaknesses.

-Fire Mages underwent a few chances in The Burning Crusade.
+Fire Mages underwent a few changes in The Burning Crusade.
 Most important is the change in the Ignite mechanic, which is now a personal debuff for every Mage.
 The new talents Molten Fury, Empowered Fireball and Dragon's Breath are the other key changes in the Fire tree rework Blizzard has done.
 Molten Fury increases your damage done against targets with low health, which is excellent for bosses with high health.
 Empowered Fireball gives your Fireball more damage from the stat Spell Damage, and Dragon's Breath is a new and very powerful frontal cone AoE ability.
 Playing with Fire and Pyromaniac are also two new damage increasing talents.
 You will learn more about all these abilities in much greater detail in the Fire Mage PvE Spells and Fire Mage PvE Talents sections.